 How much does the new Chromecast with Google TV cost?

-You can currently pre-order it from Google in three colour options — ‘snow’ white, ‘sky’ blue and ‘sunrise’ pink — for £59.99 with free delivery for the 15th or 16th October, which is also when it’s expected to hit the stores.
+You can currently order it from Google in three colour options — ‘snow’ white, ‘sky’ blue and ‘sunrise’ pink — for £59.99.
+You can also choose to bundle in six months of Netflix for £89.99.